Political myth: Function

 According to Tudor, what recasts myth as political in nature is its subject matter, that being politics.
 In order for a political narrative to be recast as myth, the narrative of events must be cast in dramatic form and it must serve a practical argument.

 Tudor defines dramatic form, stating "there is indeed a critical event by reference to which men can order their present experience but the events in question are thought of as taken place in the past."
 The function of political myth can be better understood when it is broken down into the following components: (1) myth provides the theoretical argument, which is incorporated into an (2) ideology that supports the myth by providing a practical argument.

-Every myth has its protagonist/heroic figure that represents a particular community destined to create a morally coherent world which orients the community's activities towards this end.
+Myths often have a protagonist/heroic figure that represents a particular community destined to create a morally coherent world which orients the community's activities towards this end.

 Mythopoeic narratives in political discourse can range from origin stories (foundation myths) that recount the establishment of a community, to ascribing a political existence to a community based in the future (often a utopic vision), to restoring a political community that has ceased to exist.

 Although, both myth and ideology carry certain values and beliefs, ideology provides a practical argument rooted in rendering the community's past experiences as coherent, allowing them to make sense of their present circumstances and often, as a result, providing communities with objectives for future activities.
 A myth is considered a political myth when the narrative provides an ideologically marked account of the past, present, and future of the political community.
 By ideologically marked, the narrative carries "assumptions, values, and goals associated with a specific ideology… that conveys an implicit invitation to assent to a particular ideological standpoint."

 In short, political myths offer "an account of the past and the future in the light of which the present can be understood."
 A political myth's success is dependent on the practical argument being accepted as true.

 Examples

-Examples cited as political myths include Manifest Destiny, The Clash of Civilizations, and national myths.
+Examples cited as political myths include Manifest Destiny, Liberal international order, The Clash of Civilizations, and national myths.